 - The Flechette is a powerful harassment unit and is upgraded from a Censor.
-It’s fast, and manufactures Flechette Missiles within itself while moving.
+It’s fast, and manufactures Flechette Missiles within itself.
 These Flechette Missiles are all launched in a group at its attack target, dealing massive damage all at once but requiring time for each missile to be rebuilt to deal additional damage.
 Missiles can be fired individually, but are built fairly slowly, making it more sensible to unleash their payload and retreat to fire a new salvo later.

 Tier 3 Units – Magnetics

 Magnetics focuses on Energy mangement: keeping Fabricator armies topped up while limiting enemy Energy reserves.
 Magnetics armies tend to be more mobile and higher in number than Metallics armies.

 - The Inverter is the ultimate Glass Cannon for the Fabricators, dealing immense damage in a line, at a tremendous distance, with its railgun, though unable to attack if it has no Energy.
 It is accessed via upgrading an Absorber.
 Also, it can stun enemy Energy-dependent units in an area.